Aggregated reviews, user reviews, videos, photos and stats

 Whichever model you choose, the Leon offers pretty good value.
 It’s cheaper than the equivalent Golf for a start, and provided you choose an engine suitable for your needs then you’ll be spending your money wisely.

 The 1.2 is described as a fine budget choice, and should suit lower-mileage drivers.
-Both petrols offer good economy, perhaps reducing the need to go diesel - though as ever, the top-end 2.0 TDI offers a compelling mix of economy and performance.
+Both petrols offer good economy, perhaps reducing the need to go diesel, and if you plan on sticking to town driving, with lower miles, it's likely to cost you less even over longer terms.
+1.6 TDIs are a good choice for those pinching the pennies, though Ecomotive models are disappointingly expensive.
+As ever, the top-end 2.0 TDI offers a compelling mix of economy and performance and Cupra petrols are about as fast as you'll find for the money.

 Huge savings on your new SEAT Leon with carwow